 Note: I am assuming Kubernetes cluster is up and running.

-Go to master node or control plane node and execute following kubectl command,
+Login to master node or control plane and execute following kubectl command to install ingress.

-Perfect, above output confirms that NGINX Ingress Controller has been deployed successfully and it’s pod is currently running.
+Perfect, above output confirms that Ingress controller has been install successfully.

 Test Ingress Controller